- OR -

 Lesson 9: Employee Health/Cleanliness/HygieneThere are some basic principles of health and hygiene that anyone in a restaurant operation should adhere to.
-Not only can poor hygiene reflect badly on your business but it can also create an environment where germs spread easily.
+Not only can poor hygiene reflect badly on your business, it can also create an environment where germs spread easily.

-Lesson 11: Hazard Analysis and Critical Control Point PlanningThe food industry is continually working to improve safety and quality of product.
-One way facilities improve is through adopting a Hazard Analysis and Critical Control Points (HACCP) program (pronounced hassip).
+Lesson 11: Hazard Analysis and Critical Control Point PlanningThe food industry is continually working to improve safety and quality of products.
+One way facilities improve is through adopting a Hazard Analysis and Critical Control Points (HACCP) program.

 Lesson 13: ConclusionAs a worker or a manager in a commercial kitchen, everything you do has an impact on the quality of the final product your customer receives.